York and District Table Tennis Association

 4.2.1 Where the Management Committee organises a York Closed Championship, entrants must be registered with the Match Secretary at least fourteen days prior to the entry closing date as published on the entry form to qualify.

 4.2.2 In addition, entrants for divisional events must have played at least two current winter league matches in that division prior to the closing date as published on the entry form, to qualify.
-A player may enter one divisional event for which they qualify.
+A player may enter one divisional event for which they qualify and that will be the division that their nominated team is competing in at the time of the entry deadline.

 4.2.3 Members of affiliated clubs who are not registered to play in winter leagues may enter any events for which they would be eligible.
 They must be registered with Table Tennis England.